CheckiO/EoC-battle/README.md

 	    search_and_destroy()
 	craft_client.when_unit_landed(unit_landed)

-it uses two clients.
-CraftClient and UnitClient.
-Snce they have one script they will share one `self.CLIENT`.
+It uses two clients: CraftClient and UnitClient.
+Since both of them have one script, they will share one `self.CLIENT`.

 ## Golosary

  - **battle** - one execution of the referee.
- - **player** - group of units and buildings can be controled by player.
-Usualy two players can be in the battle
+ - **player** - a group of units and buildings can be controlled by a player.
+Usually two players can be in the battle
- - **interface** - scripts responcable for visualisation process of running referee.
+ - **interface** - the scripts responsible for a visualisation process of running the referee.
- - **referee** - the main script for controlling and verefication battle
+ - **referee** - the main script for controlling the battle and its verification.
- - **executable item** - FightItem that has a code assigned to it
+ - **executable item** - a FightItem that has a code assigned to it.
- - **frame** - is like a move, but computed in a real time.
+ - **frame** - is the minimal estimated amount of time, just like a move, but computed in real time.
- - **battle configuration file** - .py file with PLAYERS dict in it.
-The dict contains all the information about battle.
-This script is using by interface in order to launch a ballte
+ - **battle configuration file** -a .py file with PLAYERS dict in it.
+The dict contains all the information about the battle.
+This script is used by the interface in order to launch a battle.